dascomrade/xbox-social-page-electron-app/README.md

 # build instructions
 1. open project in your IDE (like VS Code)
 2. install the dependencies: ` npm install --save-dev electron-builder electron`
-3. run the build cmd associated with your OS
+3. run the build cmd associated with your OS\
-  a.
-Linux: npm run build:linux
+   Linux: npm run build:linux\
-  b.
-Windows: npm run build:win
+   Windows: npm run build:win\
-  c.
-Scam (MacOS): npm run build:mac
+   Scam (MacOS): npm run build:mac\
 4. go to the `dist` folder and run your AppImage/.snap/.EXE/.WhateverTheHellMacUses